-- 23.12Pupils with medical conditions are supported to participate in school trips, sporting activities and residential visits. - 23.13Prior to an activity taking place, the school conducts a risk assessment to identify what reasonable adjustments should be taken to enable pupils with medical conditions to participate.
-In addition to a risk assessment, advice is sought from pupils, parents/carers and relevant medical professionals. - 23.14The school will arrange for adjustments to be made for all pupils to participate, except where evidence from a clinician, such as a GP, indicates that this is not possible.
+- 23.1.
+Pupils with medical conditions are supported to participate in school trips, sporting activities and residential visits. - 23.2.
+Prior to an activity taking place, the school conducts a risk assessment to identify what reasonable adjustments should be taken to enable pupils with medical conditions to participate.
+In addition to a risk assessment, advice is sought from pupils, parents/carers and relevant medical professionals. - 23.3.
+The school will arrange for adjustments to be made for all pupils to participate, except where evidence from a clinician, such as a GP, indicates that this is not possible.

-24 Unacceptable practice
+24. Unacceptable practice

-- 24.12 The school will never: - Assume that pupils with the same condition require the same treatment. - Prevent pupils from easily accessing their inhalers and medication. - Ignore the views of the pupil and/or their parents/carers.

-- Ignore medical evidence or opinion. - Send pupils home frequently for reasons associated with their medical condition, or prevent them from taking part in activities at school, including lunch times, unless this is specified in their IHP. - Send an unwell pupil to the medical room or school office alone or with an unsuitable escort. - Penalise pupils with medical conditions for their attendance record, where the absences relate to their condition. - Make parents/carers feel obliged or forced to attend school to administer medication or provide medical support, including for toilet issues.
+- 24.1.
+The school will never: - Assume that pupils with the same condition require the same treatment. - Prevent pupils from easily accessing their inhalers and medication. - Ignore the views of the pupil and/or their parents/carers. - Ignore medical evidence or opinion. - Send pupils home frequently for reasons associated with their medical condition, or prevent them from taking part in activities at school, including lunch times, unless this is specified in their IHP. - Send an unwell pupil to the medical room or school office alone or with an unsuitable escort. - Penalise pupils with medical conditions for their attendance record, where the absences relate to their condition. - Make parents/carers feel obliged or forced to attend school to administer medication or provide medical support, including for toilet issues.
 The school will ensure that no parent/carer is made to feel that they have to give up working because the school is failing to support their child's needs. - Create barriers to pupils participating in school life, including school trips. - Refuse to allow pupils to eat, drink or use the toilet when they need to in order to manage their condition.

-25 Liability and indemnity
+25. Liability and indemnity

-- 25.12The governing body ensures that appropriate insurance is in place to cover staff providing support to pupils with medical conditions. - 25.13 The school holds an insurance policy with QBE covering liability relating to the administration of medication.
-The policy has the following requirements: - All staff must have undertaken appropriate training. - 25.14 The school holds an insurance policy with QBE covering healthcare procedures.
-The policy has the following requirements: - All staff must have undertaken appropriate training. - 25.15 All staff providing such support are provided access to the insurance policies. - 25.16In the event of a claim alleging negligence by a member of staff, civil actions are most likely to be brought against the school, not the individual.
+- 25.1.
+The governing body ensures that appropriate insurance is in place to cover staff providing support to pupils with medical conditions. - 25.2.
+The school holds an insurance policy with QBE covering liability relating to the administration of medication.
+The policy has the following requirements: - All staff must have undertaken appropriate training. - 25.3.
+The school holds an insurance policy with QBE covering healthcare procedures.
+The policy has the following requirements: - All staff must have undertaken appropriate training. - 25.4.
+All staff providing such support are provided access to the insurance policies. - 25.5.
+In the event of a claim alleging negligence by a member of staff, civil actions are most likely to be brought against the school, not the individual.

-26 Complaints
+26. Complaints

-- 26.12Parents/carers or pupils wishing to make a complaint concerning the support provided to pupils with medical conditions are required to speak to the school in the first instance. - 26.13If they are not satisfied with the school's response, they may make a formal complaint via the school's complaints procedure, as outlined in the Complaints Procedure Policy. - 26.14If the issue remains unresolved, the complainant has the right to make a formal complaint to the DfE. - 26.15Parents/carers and pupils are free to take independent legal advice and bring formal proceedings if they consider they have legitimate grounds to do so.
+- 26.1.
+Parents/carers or pupils wishing to make a complaint concerning the support provided to pupils with medical conditions are required to speak to the school in the first instance. - 26.2.
+If they are not satisfied with the school's response, they may make a formal complaint via the school's complaints procedure, as outlined in the Complaints Procedure Policy. - 26.3.
+If the issue remains unresolved, the complainant has the right to make a formal complaint to the DfE. - 26.4.
+Parents/carers and pupils are free to take independent legal advice and bring formal proceedings if they consider they have legitimate grounds to do so.

-27 Home-to-school transport
+27. Home-to-school transport

-27.12Arranging home-to-school transport for pupils with medical conditions is the responsibility of the LA.
+- 27.1.
+Arranging home-to-school transport for pupils with medical conditions is the responsibility of the LA. - 27.2.
+Where appropriate, the school will share relevant information to allow the LA to develop appropriate transport plans for pupils with life-threatening conditions.

-28 Policy review
+28. Policy review